Koopman-Laboratory/KoopmanLab/README.md

 # test_loader: dataloader of testing, which is returning variable from torch.utils.data.DataLoader
 # T_out: the duration length required to predict
 ```
-Once your model has been trained, you can use the saving module provided in our package.
+Once your model has been trained, you can use the saving module provided in KoopmanLab to save your model.
 Saved variable has three attribute. where `koopman` is the model class variable (i.e., the saved `kno_model` variable), `model` is the trained model variable (i.e., the saved `kno_model.kernel` variable), and `model_params` is the parameters dictionary of trained model variable (i.e., the saved `kno_model.kernel.state_dict()` variable).
 ``` python
 MLP_KNO_2D.save(save_path)
 ## Parameter definitions: